roots/docs/getting-started/recommended-development-environment.md

 published: false
 post_date:
 ---
-Roots recommends the following tools and configurations depending on your development environtment's operating system:
+Roots recommends the following tools and configurations depending on your development environment's operating system:

 * MacOS
 * Windows